Never miss a full moon, eclipse, or meteor shower with reminders from the Almanac Daily newsletter.

-This phase got its name because at this point the Moon has traveled 3/4 of the way through its orbit, and has just one more (the last) quarter to complete one revolution.
-This stage is sometimes also called Third Quarter.
+This phase got its name because, at this point, the Moon has traveled 3/4 of the way through its orbit and has just one more (the last) quarter to complete one revolution.
+This stage is sometimes also called the Third Quarter.
 At this stage, we see 1/2 of the Moon’s surface lit.
 In the Northern Hemisphere, the left side is illuminated; in the Southern Hemisphere, it is the right side.
-During a last quarter phase, the Moon is said to be at west quadrature, meaning that it is 90 degrees west of the Sun when viewed from Earth.
+During a last quarter phase, the Moon is said to be at the west quadrature, meaning that it is 90 degrees west of the Sun when viewed from Earth.

 • Waning Crescent

 This phase occurs between the last quarter and new Moon phases.
 At the beginning of this stage, in the Northern Hemisphere, we see the Moon’s entire left side almost fully lit and the right side in darkness.
 The lit area slowly shrinks each day, covering less and less of the Moon’s surface until it looks like a very thin crescent on the left side.
 Eventually, the entire disk will be in darkness, at which point it will be the new Moon phase, and another lunar cycle will have begun.
 (In the Southern Hemisphere, the same thing happens; only the lit area would have started on the right side and shrunk from left to right until a thin crescent remained on the right.)
 Once the Sun rises, it is not easy to see this slim phase; the best time is before the glare of sunrise.